rsre/keyboard_case/README.md

 <img src="/V2/kishaver.png" width=350 />

 Looking for some inspiration I came across a Cherry G80-3000 inspired GH60 case.
 I quite liked the design so I setted to try to imitate it.
 I liked that it looked kind of retro but also that it had some design elements that could help me make the complete thing more sleek and slim.
-This is the current design phase.
-I have most of the outer design completed, now I need to hollow it and make holes for screws and connectors.
+I designed the outer case with a few custom modifications like the top bar over the keys, I love having a place to rest my pen there.
+I proceded to hollow it out and then added a lip between the two parts and screw holes so it can be fastened together.
+I also added a place to add a USB port like [this](https://es.aliexpress.com/item/2017-New-Arrival-Black-Printer-Panel-Mount-Cable-Screw-Mini-USB-5-Pin-Male-to-USB/32831695483.html) and some branding.
+I don't have the proper measures for the USB port and I don't know if I'll even be able to fit it in the final design without some modding, We'll see.

 <img src="/V3/g60_or_something.png" width=350 />

-After that's done I'll have to decide how to print this in my printer because I can only print 300x200mm.
-Then do some test prints, check if everything fits, correct mistakes, etc.
+I have decided to print this diagonally and vertical in the sort axis in my printer because I can only print 300x200mm.
+I still have to do do some test prints at scale, check if everything fits, correct mistakes, etc.

 ## Electronics and firmware

 In testing I was using an arduino UNO with some code I found online.
-In the "final" version I'll probably use the TMK firmware with an arduino nano or something along the lines.
+In the "final" version I'll probably use the TMK or QMK firmware with an arduino nano or something along the lines.